Ocean Breeze Revitalizing Sea Salt Scrub

 Carrier Oils

 Our carrier oil for this recipe is coconut oil.
-It’s a soft, solid carrier oil that can lend some amazing cleansing benefits to your scrub.
+It’s a soft, solid carrier oil that can lend some amazing cleansing benefits to your sea salt scrub.

 Firstly, coconut oil is very soothing and anti-inflammatory.
 This can help with any nasty blemishes or skin infections that present on the skin on application.
 However, it also helps to prevent these things by helping to reinforce the skin’s natural barrier protection.